FPGAwars/apio-examples/README.md

 ![](https://raw.githubusercontent.com/FPGAwars/Apio-wiki/main/wiki/Logos/Apio-github.png)

 **IMPORTANT** [Dec 24th 2025] The main branch of this repository was changed from `master` to a new branch called `main` and the old `master` branch is now frozen in read-only state.
 Please submit all future pull requests on the new branch `main`.
+The frozen branch should keep serving this URL https://raw.githubusercontent.com/fpgawars/apio-examples/master/VERSION to Apio versions before 1.2.0.

 > **Note:** Please **do not** open issues in this repository.
 > For any questions, discussions, or bug reports, use the [main Apio repository](https://github.com/FPGAwars/apio).